 By double clicking the downloaded file, VirtualBox imports the image with ready-to-run settings.
+In VirtualBox version 6, you need to unselect "import disks as VDI" on the initial import screen.
 Then, you launch the CMS-specific CernVM, which boots into the graphical user interface and sets up the CMS environment.
 Be patient, it will take a while.

 The validation procedure tests that the CMS environment is installed and operational on your virtual machine, and that you have access to the CMS Open Data files.
 You may skip this step if you want, and head straight to Getting Started with CMS data.
 However, these steps give you a quick introduction to the CMS environment.

 In the "CMS-OpenData-1.5.2" VM, open a terminal from the "CMS Shell" icon from the desktop (only if using the other VM versions, "CMS-Open-Data-1.2.0" or "CMS-Open-Data-1.3.0", open a terminal with the X terminal emulator from an icon bottom-left of the VM screen, in "CMS-OpenData-1.5.1" this will open a shell with an operating system incompatible with the CMS software release to be used).

 Execute the following command; this command builds the local release area (the directory structure) for CMSSW, and only needs to be run once (note that it may take a while):

 Note that if you get a warning message about the current OS being SLC7, you are using a wrong terminal ("Outer Shell").
 Open a "CMS Shell" terminal as explained above and execute the cmsrel command there.